cplusplus/SG20/object-model/copy-semantics.md

   * Copy constructor
   * Copy assignment operator
 * implement copy operations for their own types
-* _Optional_: explain when copying with basic and strong exception guarantees is useful.
+* _Optional_: explain when copying with basic and strong exception guarantees is useful

 ### Caveats